Projects per year

 Peter Dekker (Organiser), Dirk Pijpops (Organiser) & Bart De Boer (Organiser)

-31 May 2023Activity: Participating in or organising an event › Participation in workshop, seminar
+31 May 2023Activity: Participating in or organising an event › Participating in or organizing an event at an external academic organisation

 -